 This exhaling carbon thing has been butchered and abused by diet "gurus" who invent crazy diets that involve, yes, "special" breathing techniques to breathe your fat away.
 Impossible, of course, but because we can become desperate to lose fat, we can become susceptible to believing these false claims.
 When you look at the calories recommended in these corny methods, they all use a low calorie diet.
 They don't address this fact, and use misdirections to convince you "special" foods or food combinations have a magic influence on fat loss.
 It's eating less, not the "special" claims, that is causing fat loss.
 The crackpots who push this stuff are gladly being paid by their customers whom they are lying to.

 Changing how you breathe has no effect on fat loss.
-You have to eat fewer calories than you burn off in order for some of the carbon you exhale to result in fat loss.
+You have to eat fewer calories (food energy) than you burn off in order for some of the carbon you exhale to result in fat loss.

 If we eat as much carbon (from food) as we exhale, our weight will stay the same, no matter how much we breathe or how we breathe.